wildmountainfarms/maintenance-thing/README.md

 Things may be something that you have and stay, such as a car, or they can be something like food, which you need to acquire frequently.

+Things can also link to other things, however there can be different types of links.
+Examples:
+* "Far right cabinet" has an inventory link to "box of cheez-its"
+  * This inventory link keeps track of how many boxes you have - "count=3"
+* "Cabin" has a container link to "white bunk bed"
+* "Rocky" has a type link to "dog"
+* "Steve" has a type link to "stallion"
+* "stallion" has a type link to "horse"
+* "The Property" has a container link to "The Garage"
+* "The Garage" has a container link to "Battery Room"
+* "Battery Room" has a container link to "Battery Room Temperature"

+...
+"Battery Room Temperature" (or the link) will somehow be able to keep track of the temperature and the historical data for that.
+This historical data should have some sort of retention policy

 ### Maintenance Task
 A "maintenance task" is a concept in maintenance thing.
 Tasks usually have instructions associated with them, and can link to "things".
 Tasks can be: